canonical/k8s-snap/docs/src/snap/explanation/certificates.md

 rotating certificates before they expire.
 Kubernetes certificates have a specific validity period, after which they expire and are no longer considered valid.
-Expired certificates lead to failures in communication between cluster components, potentially disrupting the entire cluster functionality.
+Expired certificates lead to failures in communication between cluster components, potentially disrupting the functionality of the entire cluster.

-Regular certificate refreshes ensure that the certificates in use are valid and secure, preventing unauthorized access or communication failures.
+Regular certificate refreshes ensure that the certificates in use are valid and secure, preventing unauthorised access or communication failures.

 ## Importance of Certificate Refreshes

+Regularly refreshing certificates in Kubernetes is essential for maintaining the reliability of the cluster.
+Here are some reasons why certificate refreshes are important:

 ### Maintaining Cluster Security

 Certificates are crucial for securing Kubernetes clusters, ensuring encrypted and authenticated communication between components.
-If a certificate expires and isn't promptly renewed, it can leave the cluster vulnerable to security risks, potentially exposing it to unauthorized access.
+If a certificate expires and isn't promptly renewed, it can leave the cluster vulnerable to security risks, potentially exposing it to unauthorised access.
 Regular certificate refreshes prevent this by ensuring only valid certificates are used, maintaining the cluster's security.